-I had big plans for what I was going to get done this Monday — a long mental to-do list that would require careful execution if I were to do everything on it, but as it turned out, Monday had its own plans, and instead of the tidying up I had envisioned, the day, instead, unfolded in ways I did not expect.
+I had big plans for what I was going to get done this Monday — a long mental to-do list that would require careful execution if I were to do everything on it, but as it turned out, Monday had its own plans, and instead of the tidying up I had envisioned, I found the day, unfolding in ways I did not expect.

 The first thing I wanted to accomplish (from a crochet perspective) was to weave in ends on the various center squares meant to be used in the 42 mutli-color motifs needed for my 2012 North Carolina State Fair project.
 I have so far completed one, so I took bent-tipped Clover needle to these unwoven in ends (among others):

 Because I have such an expansive and active imagination, I had somehow thought that not only would I get the ends woven in, I would also complete the motifs.